-The Branford Community Foundation, the leader in supporting a variety of local philanthropic needs, programs and services for 35 years, has distributed a $2,500 grant to SARAH, Inc. to support and enhance recreation and social activities to residents of Branford and the surrounding communities with differing abilities.
-Since 1957, SARAH, Inc. has been a community…[ Read More ]
+The Branford Community Foundation, the leader in supporting a variety of local philanthropic needs, programs and services for 35 years, has distributed a $1,500 grant to Shoreline Arts Alliance to support two theatre education outreach programs for Branford children and seniors.
+Since 2002, Shoreline Arts Alliance has presented free, professional quality, classical theatre, outdoor summer…[ Read More ]

 The mission of the Branford Community Foundation is to connect people who care with causes that matter, for the purpose of preserving and promoting the quality of life in Branford, Connecticut, now and for generations to come.

 The Branford Community Foundation (BCF) started in 1979 with a small boy and a swing set.
 Five-year old Darin Etzel was ill with a rare blood disease.
 Darin and his family had to travel to NYC for a bone marrow treatment.
 Friends wanted Darin to have something special to look forward to at the end of his difficult time, so they raised $770 to buy him a terrific swing set, which was hope for the future.
 Sadly, Darin developed complications and died on January 1, 1980.
 In his memory, his family wanted to carry the “hope for the future” that their friends had wanted for them into the greater community.
 The Branford Community Foundation began with the $770 raised for Darin’s swing set.